vehikl/vehikl-growth-sessions/README.md

 sh scripts/create.sh
 ```

+> **Note**
-NOTE: The create script populates OAuth credentials through a secure vault.
+> The create script populates OAuth credentials through a secure vault.
 You can skip this through pressing ENTER when prompted.

+> **Note**
+> The create script might fail to install `mutagen` if you don't have XCode command line tools.
+Run `xcode-select --install` to install them.

 #### Run